Sandy0002/Web-Application-For-Finance/README.md

 # Web-Application-For-Finance

-This app have been built on STREAMLIT framework and have been deployed on STREAMLIT CLOUD for performance factors.
+This app is built with STREAMLIT framework and deployed on STREAMLIT CLOUD for performance factors.
 User can get rich experience using this app.
-This repository consist of app link.
-And upon landing on the page there are things to be expected are mentioned.
+App link can be found in this repository.